playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 }
 ---

-Computers - on a very low level - are built upon binary (ones and zeros).
-Think about that - all of the text you're reading on your screen started life as either a one or a zero in some form.
+Computers, on a very low level, are built upon binary (ones and zeros).
+Think about that — all of the text you're reading on your screen started life as either a one or a zero in some form.
 That's incredible!
 How can it turn something so simple into a sprawling sheet of characters that you can read on your device?
 Let's find out together!

 # Decimal {#decimal}